 An effective pharmaceutical company's travel policy serves two vital purposes: providing employees and contractors/vendors with clear expense guidelines and ensuring compliance with industry regulations.
 Though individual policies may vary, certain common threads are present among most pharma companies.

-Most pharma companies require that travel arrangements be made through a designated travel agent/office.
-Non-employee travelers must include some specified travel authorization form (completed by an employee/sponsor) detailing their travel agreement.
-Reimbursable expenses are outlined and approved prior to any travel arrangements being made.
-Some pharma companies make all the reservations directly for air travel, ground transportation, and lodging.
-It is important to understand each individual corporate policy beforehand to ensure maximum approved expense reimbursement.
+Pharma companies typically require travel arrangements to be made through designated travel agents/offices.
+Non-employee travelers must complete a specified travel authorization form approved by an employee/sponsor.
+Reimbursable expenses are outlined and approved beforehand.
+Understanding the corporate policy is essential to ensure maximum approved expense reimbursement.

 Air and Rail Travel

 Reimbursable air travel is limited to "economy class" only, with upgrades at the traveler's expense.
 Travelers are expected to select the lowest possible fare regardless of stops or layovers.
 Planning in advance is encouraged.
 While travelers may use their "frequent flyer" accounts, it should not incur costs for the pharma company.
 Rail travel is also reimbursable for "economy class" reservations, but upgrades are not covered.
 Rail travel is recommended when more cost-effective and time-efficient than other options.

 Preferred vendor agreements with car rental companies and airport parking lots are common.
 Travelers should use designated vendors unless more affordable options are available.
 Renting a vehicle is reimbursable only if cost-effective compared to taxis or other car services.